Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants: Short-lived climate pollutants

-Short-lived climate pollutants (SLCPs) are agents that have relatively short lifetime in the atmosphere – a few days to a few decades – and a warming influence on climate.
+Short-lived climate pollutants (SLCPs) have a relatively short lifetime in the atmosphere – a few days to a few decades – and a powerful warming influence on climate.
 The main short-lived climate pollutants are black carbon, methane and tropospheric ozone, which are the most important contributors to the human enhancement of the global greenhouse effect after CO2.
 These short-lived climate pollutants are also dangerous air pollutants, with various detrimental impacts on human health, agriculture and ecosystems.
 Other short-lived climate pollutants include some hydrofluorocarbons (HFCs).
-While HFCs are currently present in small quantity in the atmosphere, their contribution to climate forcing is projected to climb to as much as 19% of global CO2 emissions by 2050.
+While HFCs are currently present in small quantities in the atmosphere, their contribution to climate forcing is projected to climb to as much as 19% of global CO2 emissions by 2050.

 Black carbon is a major component of soot and is produced by incomplete combustion of fossil fuel and biomass.
 It is emitted from various sources including diesel cars and trucks, ships, residential stoves, forest fires, agricultural open burning and some industrial facilities.
-It has a warming impact on climate 460-1500 times stronger than CO2.
+It has a warming impact on climate 460–1500 times stronger than CO2.
 Its lifetime varies from a few days to a few weeks.
-When deposited on ice and snow, black carbon causes both atmospheric warming and an increase of melting rate.
+When deposited on ice and snow, black carbon causes both atmospheric warming and an increase in melting rate.
 It also influences cloud formation and impacts regional circulation and rainfall patterns.
 In addition, black carbon impacts human health.
 It is a primary component of particulate matter in air pollution that is the major environmental cause of premature death globally.